Food Stamps/SNAP Appeals/Complaints

 DPSS offices are open for in person services.
 Program information and application are also available via Customer Service Centers at 866-613-3777 and/or its website.

-The agency provides CalFresh (formerly knows as Food Stamps) services to individuals who live in Los Angeles County.
+The agency provides CalFresh (formerly known as Food Stamps) services to individuals who live in Los Angeles County.
 Services include CalFresh appeals/complaints, and CalFresh applications.
 There are no geographic restrictions.

 CalFresh benefits increase the food-buying power in low-income households.
 A household is defined as one or more people who live together and routinely purchase and prepare food in common; for eligibility purposes, more than one household may share a residence.
 Applicants must meet citizenship/residency, income, and resource requirements.